PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ---

 ### 2. **Latency-Based Distribution**
-**Purpose**: Analyzes centralization based on the uptime of the nodes during crawling.
+**Purpose**: Analyzes centralization based on the uptime of the nodes during dialing.
-- Nodes with low crawl durations indicate connectivity issues.
+- Nodes with low dial durations indicate connectivity issues.
-- Networks with a high variance in crawl durations indicate inconsistency in the reliability of the nodes.
+- Networks with a high variance in dial durations indicate inconsistency in the reliability of the nodes.
 - **Steps**:
-  1. Compute average latency (e.g.`crawl_duration`) for each node.
+  1. Compute average latency (e.g.`dial_duration`) for each node.
   2. Compute the Entropy-Based Centrality of these latencies.

 #### Entropy-Based Centrality